AustinCodingAcademy/InstructorLessonPlanning/LessonPlanStudentVersion.md

 ### Elaborate

+Select "run" code on codefiddle.
+What happens?
+Why?

+Figure out a way to make it show up.

-* Make "I love learning PHP!" show up on a webpage.
+**Exercise:** Make "I love learning PHP!" show up on a webpage using 2 different approaches.
-    + First do the string as-is
-    + Let students search and talk with each other.
-    + Once a number of students do it, discuss with students how to do it
-    + Next, start with `$phrase = "I love learning PHP!"` and ask them to accomplish the same task
-* Ask students why using a variable works - does PHP treat it differently?

-Key Points:

-* text in quotations
-* variable name is started with $
-* `echo` is used to make things show up on the screen.
-* you don’t need to put the quotations around the variable.
-You can just use the variable.
-In this case, it’s `echo $phrase`;

-* Hard-coding
-    + Using literal values throughout the code

-* Why variables are preferred to hard-coding
-    + Readability - no “magic” numbers
-    + Flexibility - program automatically adapts to changes in variable values
-    + Safety - reduces the chances of forgetting to update sections of code when changes are necessary

-Further assignments:
+**Class Discussion**

+*How are these 2 approaches different?
+How are the same?

+*What are the benefits of hardcoding vs. using variables?

+**Exercise:**

 * Create 3 variables that store integers.
 Use `echo` to make them show up on the webpage.
 * Create 3 variables that store floats.
 Use `echo` to make them show up on the webpage.
 * Create 3 variables that store strings.
 Use `echo` to make them show up on the webpage.
-* Create 3 variables that store booleans Use `var_dump` to make them show up on the webpage.
+* Create 3 variables that store booleans.

-**Note**: Can’t echo out boolean variables, have to use var_dump.
+**Note**: Can’t echo out boolean variables.

+**Discussion**

-* Discussion: Why do you think PHP requires strings to be surrounded in quotes?
+* Why do you think PHP requires strings to be surrounded in quotes?
-* Discussion: Why do you think integers and floating points are split into separate types instead of just having a single “number” type?
+* Why do you think integers and floating points are split into separate types instead of just having a single “number” type?

 Do exercise #5